TeejMcSteez/HAWebRTCFix/README.md

-Used to patch the issue in firefox where Ring WebRTC streams fail due to incorrect offer/answer signals sent by Ring API.
+Used to patch the issue in Firefox where Ring WebRTC streams fail due to incorrect offer/answer signals sent by the Ring API.

-Uses SDP transform to morph Ring API signals to what they are suppoed to be.
+Uses SDP transform to morph Ring API signals to what they are supposed to be.

-This **HAS NOT** been tested more of a fix for my core setup as I use firefox and seem to be one of the only ones to enjoy it.
+This **HAS NOT** been tested more of a fix for my core setup as I use Firefox and seem to be one of the only ones to enjoy it.

 [sdp-transform](https://github.com/skymaze/sdp-transform) GitHub, Forked from skymaze/sdp-transform.